If you are a professional auto body repairman using an electric sander will be unthinkable.

-Can a electric orbital sander be used to do auto body work?
+Can an electric orbital sander be used to do auto bodywork?

 The short answer is yes they can be used.
 I have seen many at home individuals do good work with electric units.

-The most common reason a electric sander is used, is there’s no air compressor available to use air tools.
+The most common reason an electric sander is used if there is no air compressor available to use air tools.

-The reason professionals dont use them is they have a high RPM and most often no variable speed.
+The reason professionals don not use them is they have a high RPM and most often no variable speed.

 Remember a sander is only used to strip paint and rough in Bondo.
 After it is roughed in doing the sanding by hand is necessary to get a good finish.

 There are many good units available with some of our favorite picks below.

 As always be sure to read the reviews on Amazon, forums, here, or elsewhere to be sure a unit is a good fit for you.

 - DEWALT Random Orbit Sander

 The Dewalt D26453K has been available for awhile and is a good variable electric sander.